Hanan-codes/Udacity-FED-Landing-Page/README.md

 ## Description

-Create the Navigation bar dynamically.
+Create the Navigation bar dynamically.<br />
-Scroll to any section by clicking on the corresponding element in the Navbar.
-By scrolling, the section in the viewport get detected and stylized.
+Scroll to any section by clicking on the corresponding element in the Navbar.<br /> By scrolling, the section in the viewport get detected and stylized.<br />